 Example.
 To provide lodging to the housekeeper, you move to an apartment with an extra bedroom.
-You can count the extra rent and utility expenses for the housekeeper's bedroom as work-related.
-However, if your housekeeper moves into an existing bedroom in your home, you can count only the extra utility expenses as work-related.
+You can count the extra rent and utility expenses for the housekeeper's bedroom as work related.
+However, if your housekeeper moves into an existing bedroom in your home, you can count only the extra utility expenses as work related.

 Taxes paid on wages.
 The taxes you pay on wages for qualifying child and dependent care services are work-related expenses.
-For more information on a household employer's tax responsibilities, see Employment Taxes for Household Employers, later.
+For more information on a household employer's tax responsibilities, see Do You Have Household Employees, later.